-- A new guide to the My CPD system will be available in 2023, with step-by-step instructions to help with all the functions.
+- A new guide to the My CPD system is currently being created, with step-by-step instructions to help with all the functions.
 It will be published on the College website when available - Email the CPD Team at cpdhelp@ranzcp.org or call toll free Australia 1800 337 448 or Aotearoa New Zealand 0800 443 827.